 The Mentees and their Mentors worked fantastically hard in producing some innovative and creative items for their stalls and their efforts were commendable.
 They also showed great entrepreneurial skills when engaging with the general public and managed to raise phenomenal amounts for their chosen Charities.

-Below is a list of the chosen Charities and the sums raised:-
+Below is a list of the chosen Charities:

 On our 10th themed day, we flew from Newquay Airport to London Gatwick, after short delays, due to the unpredictable weather and the possible forecast of snow.